What Backend for Frontend Pattern (BFF)? Best Practices and Strategies

 Developers face a challenge in ensuring their backend services work properly across devices like smartphones, tablets, computers, and smartwatches.
 The Backend for Frontend (BFF) pattern provides a solution.

 BFF customizes backend services for each front-end application.
 It’s like giving each device its own specialized language to communicate efficiently with the backend system.
-BFF pattern not only makes things work but works well as users switch devices.
+BFF pattern not only makes things work but also works well when users switch devices.

 As technology advances, the Backend for Frontend (BFF) becomes more crucial.
 It enables backend systems to serve various devices, each with unique needs.